Becoming a Truly Trusted Adult

 Beyond the Birds and the Bees has been implemented in a wide variety of settings.
 It can be offered as a staff training, parent workshop and even delivered to high school teens as they become the trusted adults for the younger generations.

 If you have a group of adults who would like this training on the Western Slope, contact Garfield County PREP

 Not on the Western Slope?
-Contact other Beyond the Birds and the Bees facilitators to arrange a workshop in your neck of the woods.
+Receive sexual health education or apply for a Colorado Sexual Health Initiative mini grant to arrange a training in your neck of the woods.